 Once you have arrived in Spain with the relevant visa or otherwise meeting the eligibility for Spanish residency, you can begin the process to apply for Spanish your residency card or TIE as it’s called, ‘tarjeta de identidad de extranjero‘.

 The application for the TIE has to be made in person at the Provincial Foreigners Office, or National Police station in the area that you are living.
-You go along with your residency approval letter, completed (EX17) application form, modelo 790 form stamped as paid or with €12 payment receipt, small photos, and copies of you passport, visa and padron.
-Everything is checked and they and take your fingerprints.
-The card is ready after a few weeks, it is collected from the police station usually by appointment.
+You go along with your residency approval letter or visa, completed (EX17) application form, modelo 790 fee payment form stamped as paid or with the payment receipt, photos, and copy of your passport.
+Everything is checked and they take your fingerprints.
+The card is ready after a few weeks, it is collected from the police station either by appointment or at specific time designated for card collections.

 Requirements once you have Spanish Residency